H-1B vs. J-1 Visas

 H-1B: Job and location specific.
 May only work at the job listed on the H-1B petition.
 This includes working from home under the university's hybrid work program.
 Any changes in job duties or titles must be discussed with our office BEFORE they take place.
 Generally, no other employment is permitted unless that employer has filed a "concurrent" H-1B.

 J-1: Must engage in the activity described on Form DS-2019.
-May engage in occasional other employment as long as it is related to the field of study and is pre-approved by the VISA Office.
+May engage in occasional other employment as long as it is related to the primary J-1 program and is pre-approved by the VISA Office.

 Timing of Requests

 H-1B: H-1Bs require that a Labor Condition Application, which certifies that the employer is paying the appropriate wage for the position in the area of employment, be approved by the U.S. Department of Labor and included with the H-1B petition.
 This process takes at least one week.
 The H-1B petition is then filed with U.S. Citizenship and Immigration Services (USCIS).
-Regular processing typically takes approximately 4 months.
-Premium processing is available for an additional fee (as of 2/26/2024, $2,085).
+Regular processing varies typically takes approximately 6 months.
+Premium processing of 15 business days is available for an additional filing fee (as of 2/26/2024, $2,085).

-When planning a new hire, please provide the VISA Office at least 3 - 6 months' notice.
+When planning to sponsor an employee for H-1B status, please provide the VISA Office with at least 3 - 6 months' notice.

 J-1: DS-2019 forms are completed internally by our office after validating the J-1 in the SEVIS database.
 While it does not usually involve filing a petition with USCIS, all supporting documentation is required before processing.
 Please provide the VISA Office with at least 90 days' notice.